huit/AWS-HA-DRUPAL-MODIFY-RDS/README_modify_rds.md

 Usage: aws rds modify-db-instance --db-instance-identifier DBInstanceIdentifier --PARAM VALUE --PARAM VALUE ...

-where DBInstanceIdentifier is the identifier assigned to the instance by AWS,
+where DBInstanceIdentifier is the identifier assigned to the instance by AWS, and

 where PARAM is one of the following: